Nastel/tnt4j-streams/README.md

   Optional)
 * `SplitRelatives` - flag indicating whether to send activity entity child entities independently merging data from both parent and child entity fields into produced entity.
 Default value - `false`.
-(Optional). **NOTE**: This value has alias `TurnOutActivityChildren` left for backward compatibility, but it is not recommended to use it anymore - change it right away for existing configurations.
+(Optional). **NOTE**: This value has alias `TurnOutActivityChildren` left for backward compatibility, but it is not recommended using it anymore - change it right away for existing configurations.
 * `BuildSourceFQNFromStreamedData` - flag indicating whether to set streamed activity entity `Source` FQN build from activity fields data instead of default on configured in `tnt4j.properties`.
 Default value - `true`.
 (Optional)
 * `SourceFQN` - `Source` FQN pattern to be used when building it from streamed activity entity fields values.
 Format